CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 We implement a sequential CPU scan, a non-work-efficient GPU scan (naive), and an actually work-efficient GPU scan.

 A scan is a prefix sum (assuming an array of integers for now), meaning that the index i in the output array will consist of the sum of each previous element in the input array.
-Here's a concrete example of each kind of scan, taken from the slides by Patrick Cozzi and Shehzan Mohammed at: https://docs.google.com/presentation/d/1ETVONA7QDM-WqsEj4qVOGD6Kura5I6E9yqH-7krnwZ0/edit#slide=id.p27
+Here's a concrete example of each kind of scan, taken from the slides by Patrick Cozzi and Shehzan Mohammed [here](https://docs.google.com/presentation/d/1ETVONA7QDM-WqsEj4qVOGD6Kura5I6E9yqH-7krnwZ0/edit#slide=id.p27)

 ![](img/scans.png)